HugeONotation/hugeonotation.github.io/index.md

 gaining an ability to answer the questions others would ask in Blender's online communities.
 Doing this for a number of years earned me some recognition within one of these communities, a community that was eventually entrusted to me.
-With 1.2 million members, it's one of Blender's largest online communities, and one of the largest communities of 3D artists in general.
+With more than one-million members, it's one of Blender's largest online communities, and one of the largest communities of 3D artists in general.
 Although, I no longer focus on programming graphics as much as I once did, I continue to use my technical knowledge to help 3D artists understand and make the most of their software.

 While diving into computer graphics, I developed an interest in creating hand-optimized algorithm implementations.
 I became fond of utilizing specialized